cortexlabs/cortex/docs/clusters/aws/spot.md

 spot: false

 spot_config:
-  # additional instances with identical or better specs than the primary instance type (defaults to only the primary instance)
+  # additional instance types with identical or better specs than the primary cluster instance type (defaults to only the primary instance type)
   instance_distribution: # [similar_instance_type_1, similar_instance_type_2]

   # minimum number of on demand instances (default: 0)